 Research and Sponsored Programs: COVID-19 updates related to sponsored programs

 Understanding a global pandemic requires creating community around studying it and making any discovery understandable for the public.
 It’s an aim of our group, and other collaborative efforts around understanding the effects of COVID-19 are popping up around the world.

-Media stories highlighting the contributions of our team members
+Media stories and journal articles highlighting the contributions of our team members

 - UW-Madison dorm outbreaks didn’t spill over into the community, new study finds.
 Spectrum News 1, 4 June 2021.